bbottema/simple-java-mail/02_CLI_DAEMON_IMPROVEMENT_PLAN/phase-4-platform-packaging/15-integrate-linux-macos-and-other-unix-supervisors.md

 - [x] A systemd user unit passes install through removal under an ordinary user.
 - [x] At least one non-systemd foreground route passes.
 - [x] Generic Unix documentation distinguishes tested supervisors from the portable contract.
-- [x] The draft Homebrew formula renders without unresolved values; it is parked under issue #708 rather than included in the portable release branch.
+- [x] The Homebrew formula renders without unresolved values and remains outside the portable archive.
 - [ ] The hosted macOS Ruby syntax check passes.
-- [ ] The Homebrew formula passes install, functional test, explicit `brew services` lifecycle, upgrade, and uninstall on macOS and Linux.
+- [ ] The one-time Homebrew formula smoke test passes install, no automatic daemon start, daemon help, and uninstall on macOS.
-- [ ] Homebrew and systemd stop reach the shared graceful shutdown path.
+- [x] The tested systemd stop reaches the shared graceful shutdown path.
 - [x] No supervisor expects the Java process to fork or maintain its own PID file.
 - [x] No separate untested LaunchAgent is shipped.